mattmakai/fullstackpython.com/content/pages/04-web-development/15-web-design.markdown

   can be similarly accessible to developers who understand what they want their design to accomplish.

+* [Laws of UX](https://lawsofux.com/) provides a beautiful overview of design principles for building user experiences.
+Highly recommended even if just to see how the information is presented.

 * [How I Work with Color](https://medium.com/@JustinMezzell/how-i-work-with-color-8439c98ae5ed)
   is a fantastic article from a professional designer on how he thinks about color and uses it for certain effects in his designs.